 As some of you might already know, two years ago, I quit my job in the Philippines to grab a once-in-a-lifetime opportunity to live in Spain.
 I worked as an assistant teacher through the Auxiliares de Conversación program of the Spanish Ministry of Education.
 I was given a monthly salary and health insurance but on paper, I was there as a student since they could only grant us student visas.
 They were paying me to read things aloud and to talk about myself so I couldn’t really complain.
 My situation was great, if not ideal, but things happened.
 I fell in love with Spain and… with a Spaniard.
 So much that I wanted to make it my second home.
 I had told myself “I’m just gonna live in Spain for 2 years and that’s it, back to reality,” only to find myself wanting to stay there for good.

 In December last year, I finally got the pink card officially saying I can work and live anywhere in Europe for the next 5 years.
 News flash: They don’t just hand those things out like candy!
 You have to actually go through the nine circles of bureaucratic hell.
 You can escape it but you have to know upfront that it’s one helluva tedious journey.
-Some have decided to try, myself included, and I want to share my experience to you, souls out there who are looking into moving to Spain.
+Some have decided to try, myself included, and I want to share my experience with you, souls out there who are looking into moving to Spain.

 What is the tarjeta comunitaria?